-Join us at a new seminar series for investors to hear how options have the power to protect, grow or even diversify your position.
+Options have the power to protect, grow or even diversify your position.
 From Puts and Calls to more advanced Condor, Butterfly and Split Strike strategies, options can be investment heroes in disguise.
-And you can learn how to make them work for you at a new series of events from ASX.
-So whether you’re starting out with options, or you’re ready to take the next steps, we have a seminar for you.
+And you can learn how to make them work for you at a new webinar series from ASX.
+So whether you’re starting out with options, or you’re ready to take the next steps, we have a webinar for you.

 in a falling market

 Generate income in a flat market

 Taking options is a relatively low-risk trading strategy.
 If the underlying securities do not behave as you expect, you can simply allow the option to expire.
 The most you can lose is the initial premium you paid for the option.

 Some investors use options to defer the decision to buy or sell shares, a strategy that allows you to see how the shares behave before making a commitment either way.
 Again, if you decide not to exercise the option, the most you can lose is the initial premium – normally only a fraction of the total share price.